true-while/Az204-demos/M7/4-app-config/Demo-csharp.md

 - Azure CLI or CLoud Shell

 ## Demonstration

 1. Script need to be updated with web app name previously deployed.

-1. Run script line by line to deploy src.zip to the website.
-If the rebuild required you can find source in [".\src"](./src/)
+1. Run script line by line to deploy `src.zip` to the website.

+> If the rebuild required you can find source in [".\src"](./src/)
+> To run the web site locally update `appsettings.json` and add appropriate connection string to `AppConfig` in the connection string section.

 1. BlackFriday deals should be deployed as feature.
 When you open the web site first no Black Friday's deals should be visible

     ![nodeals](./nodeals.png)